joelst/dbaker-CAExport/README.md

 ---
 ## Installation / Prereqs

-PowerShell 7+ recommended.
+PowerShell 7.5 + is recommended.
 Ensure Microsoft Graph modules are installed.
 You can install all of the modules using:

 ```powershell
 Install-Module Microsoft.Graph -Scope CurrentUser